 One of reasons our NLP Practitioner course is structure in the way it is, is to enabling learning in different preferences – some people love the audio programmes they listen to up front, other prefer the live training – many love it all!
 The beauty of courses like this are that it’s what we called blended learning – it uses more than one method of delivery.
 This not only allows learning in different styles, but it also builds.

 When selecting a provider – What’s the quality like?
 What results have previous learner’s had?

 Always make sure that when you invest, you’re investing is something that has a solid pedigree.
 Check if it’s accredited by a governing body.
 Check if the provider has testimonials from previous clients – did they enjoy it, did the course live up to expectations, what results did they get afterwards?
 So often, particularly in the personal development world people are swept along with the hype (“run to the back of the room if you want a deal” type selling) and it’s important to make wise investments in your learning – it’s your future that’s at stake, choose wisely!

-Laura Evans is a Trainer of NLP, Hypnosis, NLP Coaching and Time Line Therapy™.
-Unleash Your Potential offer courses in Cardiff and London.
+Laura Evans is an award winning Trainer of NLP, Hypnosis, NLP Coaching and Time Line Therapy™.
+Unleash Your Potential offer courses in Cardiff.
 Our aim is to help people change their thinking, so they can change their results.
 We are the chosen professional and personal development partners for people right across the UK.
 All our courses are accredited the ABNLP (probably the largest NLP governing body in the world).
 If you’d like to find out more about our courses please contact us via this link.